NYU-VIS-FALL2018/group-18-The-Evolution-of-Asian-Economy/README.md

 ## About
-In this project, we are taking a look at the Asian economy.
-We will be focusing on some of the major countries in that region.
-We have some hypothesis on what changes there are over the past few decades and what might be the causes, and we will use data to validate our hypothesis.
-Overall, this will help us to gain a better understanding of the evolution the economy of that region.
+The main goal of this project is to evaluate the progress and evolution of the Asian Economy over the last few decades by taking a look at some of the major countries in Asia.
+We believe that some major factors and key indicators show a strong sign of development over the past few decades and we aim to visualize such trends.

 ## More
 [DEMO](https://nyu-vis-fall2018.github.io/group-18-The-Evolution-of-Asian-Economy/)